Henrita Academic Building and Richarda Hall

 In 1986, a wing was added to Richarda Hall in order to house an additional 50 students.
 In 1992, CSB offered a wing of Richarda Hall to the female high school students of St. John's Prep so that they could have an on-campus learning experience similar to what the male students had at SJU.

-In the fall of 2011, the female high school students from St. John's Prep moved from Richarda Hall into different accommodations.
-The change was made in order to begin the conversion of Richarda Hall into a short-term educational space as the CSB administration negotiates the long-term moves of various departments in preparation for the New Academic Building.
+In the fall of 2011, the female high school students from St. John's Prep moved from Richarda Hall into different accommodations (Emmaus Hall at St. John's).
+The change was made in order to begin the conversion of Richarda Hall into a short-term educational space as the CSB administration negotiated the long-term moves of various departments in preparation for a new academic building, plans for which were eventually abandoned in favor of repurposing several buildings into Schoenecker Commons and renovating Gertrude and Teresa Halls into exculsively academic spaces.

 In the fall of 2012 the building was again renovated and became the home of the History Department.